You are located in service: Multifactor Authentication (MFA)

 Screenshot of the ‘Windows Security’ window, which prompts you to activate the security key.

-If your operating system does not have its own credential manager, such as that of Windows, the tokens are set up by your web browser.
+If your operating system does not have its own version of the Credential Manager, the tokens are set up by your web browser.

 Verification using Firefox